sg16-unicode/sg16-meetings/README.md

         [discussed in Belfast](http://wiki.edg.com/bin/view/Wg21belfast/SG16P1854R0)
         and there are some conerns to be discussed and/or addressed.
       - Tom stated that he is not sure what Corentin's intentions are.
+      - \[ Editor's note: Tom reached out and Corentin responded that, per the Belfast discussion, progress on this paper is blocked by dependence on P1885.
+Corentin is interested in revisiting the decision to take that dependency. \]
     - [P1859: Standard terminology for execution character set encodings](https://wg21.link/p1859):
       - Tom noted that there hasn't been any movement on this paper since it was [discussed in Belfast](http://wiki.edg.com/bin/view/Wg21belfast/SG16P1859R0).